 - Did you feel you were treated fairly?

-Even if you’re not sure whether or not you were mis-sold your PPI it’s worth giving us a call on 08000 149 014 and have a chat to one of our friendly, knowledgeable advisors.
+Even if you’re not sure whether or not you were sold PPI, it’s worth giving us a call onand having a chat to one of our friendly, knowledgeable advisors.

-Or you can fill in the PPI claim form on this website and we will call you back to discuss the issues with you.
+Or you can fill in the PPI Check form on this website and we will call you back to discuss this with you.

-Gladstone Brookes has an 87%‡ success rate on the claims we make on behalf of our clients and we have already recovered more than £362m from claims against all the major banks.
+Gladstone Brookes has a 91%‡ success rate on the claims we make on behalf of our clients and we have already recovered more than £1 Billion± for our clients against a wide variety of lenders.

 Making a claim

-Once a letter of claim is issued to Abbey/Santander, the bank must acknowledge it as soon as possible and then have 8-16 weeks from the date of that acknowledgement in which to give you a final decision.
+Once a letter of claim is issued to Abbey/Santander, the bank should acknowledge it as soon as possible and then our average timeframe from there is 8-16 weeks from the date of that acknowledgement to a final decision being made.

 It’s all part of the same no win no fee† service.
-Our specialist team will carefully examine the rejection letter and, if they feel there is the chance they can get the decision overturned, they will write a bespoke appeal for submission to FOS.
-Our annual success rate for appeals is currently running at 87%‡.
+Our specialist team will carefully examine the rejection letter and, if they feel there is the chance they can get the decision overturned, they will compile all the information required to appeal to FOS.